 Residents can contact Tennis Sanitation at 651-459-1887 to inquire about special item pick-ups.

 The compost site is open seasonally.
 Efforts are made to open early spring and remain open until just before the firearms deer hunting season.
 Hours of operation and days open very throughout the season.
 Check the front page of the website or call City Hall for accurate days and times.
 The compost site is located at W12000 620th Avenue.
 From the east side city limits (Hwy10), go 1.5 miles east.
 Turn left (north) on 620th Avenue and go approximately 0.8 miles to the compost driveway on the left (north) side of the road.

-If your refuse/recycling was placed at the curb prior to 6 a.m. on the day of pick up and GFL did not pick it up, please call GFL at 715-792-5209 to schedule a pick up.
+If your refuse/recycling was placed at the curb prior to 6:30 a.m. on the day of pick up and Tennis did not pick it up, please call Tennis at 651-459-1887.

 Only yard, garden and kitchen waste (defined in Ordinance 329-8) can be dropped off at the compost site.
 Tree limbs will be accepted if no larger than 6" diameter.
 Larger tree trunks and root balls of any size are not accepted.
 Other wood items (consumer products) of any kind are not accepted.